Pipeline YAML Reference#

 as in direct queue configuration.

-Besides those, one additional property is required in each array item and that is
+Additionally, one other property is required in each array item: a when

 property that should hold the condition written in Conditions DSL.